 Anyway, I digress.

 Then in amongst the traffic on the main road, a fire engine was pulling up behind the cars on the way to their fire station.
-The childhood memories came back to me as per, making me smile a little, when I saw something out of my peripheral.
+The childhood memories came back to me as per, making me smile, when I saw something out of my peripheral.

-So there I was, eyes down, trying to conceal the colour my cheeks were becoming, with this feeling you get like you’re being watched.
+So there I was, eyes down, trying to conceal the raging blush in my cheeks with this feeling you get like you’re being watched.
 My spidey senses were a-tinglin’, so I looked back up to see if my gut was actually right.

 Firefighter man was staring straight at me.

 My heart leaped in to my throat and I think he could tell I was turning the perfect shade of chiffon-wearing tomato.
-I wasn’t in the slightest bit uncomfortable by this though.
-It wasn’t creepy, it was a flirty exchange and the feeling was very much mutual on my part!
-I was looking back just as much!
+I wasn’t in the slightest bit uncomfortable though.
+It wasn’t creepy.
+It was a flirty exchange and the feeling was very much mutual on my part!

 If anything I was feeling super flattered by this attention (think similar to Joel Kinnaman in Altered Carbon but dark haired.
-Oh Lord! *fans*) The energy between me and him felt magnetic and if he wasn’t at work and in a moving vehicle, I wouldn’t have thought twice to give him my number and ask him out, which then I was quite chicken to do!
+Oh Lord! *fans*) The energy between me and him felt magnetic and if he wasn’t at work in a moving vehicle, I wouldn’t have thought twice to give him my number and ask him out.

 Then the light went green and the engine drove away, his eyes following me until he couldn’t .
 I remember grinning like a Cheshire Cat all the way home, inwardly shaking my fist to the heavens that this man had to be a road away.
 Once the initial being gutted had passed, it’s since gone down as one of the funnier memories of my then-single life!

-Since then that day’s been the subject of many “fireman” jokes thrown my way by my mother.
-The fact she’s a staunch Chicago Fire fan doesn’t help either! lol
+Since then that day’s been the subject of many “fireman” jokes by my mother.
+The fact she’s a staunch Chicago Fire fan doesn’t help either! 😂

 All my love,